yurasong/yurasong.github.io/_projects/archive_01_EKC.md

 title: Scientific community engagement and conference service
 description: Conference organisation, session chairing, and science outreach
 # img: assets/img/6.jpg
-importance: 2
+importance: 1
 category: archive
 ---

-This archive summarises my involvement in the Europe-Korea Conference on Science and Technology (EKC) as a committee member.
+This archive summarises my involvement in the Europe-Korea Conference on Science and Technology (EKC) as a committee members.

+## Conference and community service

 ### Impact, Innovation and Connectivity for Transforming Tomorrow Together
 **August 2025**